Destination KennebunkART l Friday Art Walks

 Heading out Ocean Avenue to President Bush’s famous Walkers Point estate, you will pass several galleries, like Robert Paine, Landmark Gallery and North Light Gallery.
 Photographers will love Christopher Becker Photography gallery featuring time exposure photos of cityscapes, the seaside, and a fantastic collective of dog photography.

 In Lower Village Kennebunk, Maine Art Hill is home to nine unique art galleries in 4 separate buildings—The Gallery, Shows, The Grand and Studios.
 The Maine Art Gallery is open year-round and is one of Southern Maine’s premier art gallery destinations representing over 40 fine artists.
 Each artist has some connection to Maine whether they are from here, live here currently or are lucky enough to spend time here when they can.
 Several artists are known nationally and even worldwide.
 Shows are located in a historic home at 5 Chase Hill offering an intimate gallery setting for viewing original artwork.
 The Grand features new works from select artists from The Gallery.
 Studios is a collection of six micro galleries representing high-quality artists and artisans.
 The Works, a three dimensional gallery, Pop-Up, a weekly surprise of local talent, Thompson and Company Fine Art, Maine Art Hill Prints and Maine Art Hill Framing, and PhosArt Fine Art.
+For a fun diversion, Sweet Grass Distillery has a tasting room too, here you can sample Blueberry Sangria, Cranberry Cab, Maine made rum and gin too.

 Be sure to also visit Sue Rioux Designs on Port Road to see her amazing kaleidoscopes heading up Port Road, and Morph and Blue Whale Trading Co., just beyond the Fire Station.